 How to Prove a Contract Was Signed Under Duress

 If you need to find out how to prove a contract was signed under duress you should understand how a contract works.
-A contract is a legally binding agreement.3 min read
+A contract is a legally binding agreement.4 min read

 What is Duress?

 There are other situations under which a contract may be said to have been signed under duress.
-If a person is forced to sign a contract at gunpoint, that would obviously be a case of signing under duress.
+For example, if a person is forced to sign a contract at gunpoint, that would obviously be a case of signing under duress.
 However, any type of threat or other cause of stress that one party puts on another party may be considered duress; a physical weapon is not required.

 Contracts can only be legally signed under a party's free will.
 Any type of coercion is considered duress if it allows one person to take advantage of another.
 Modification of a contract may also be done under duress.